st-mn/chainlink-sample-datafeed-process-e2e/README.md

 ### Step 2: Oracle Node Setup

-Chainlink oracle node is set up for validating and processing the data that is ingested into the Chainlink network.
-Oracle node running in the decentralized network can retrieve the data.
+Own chainlink oracle node is set up for processing the data that is ingested from adapter into the Chainlink network.

 ### Step 3: Smart Contract Consuming Datafeed